varun-alla/Uptitude/README.md

 ## About the restarauntsopeninghour script

-The Goal of the script was to transform the table that can be queried.
+The Goal of the script was to transform the table from excel that can be queried.

 The transformations of the table are mosltly split pivot/unpivot droping nulls.
 Commented them as the flow goes in the program.

 The amount of data proceessed now is comparitvely low now.
 The Ideal thing in a production enev would using pyspark and sql querying.

+I followed the approach Extract Transform and Analyse .